 We evaluate Switzerland’s 2025 emissions level according to different effort sharing principles.
 It is consistent with a global 2°C pathway only under the “equality” proposals.
 The most stringent approaches for Switzerland focus on capability.

 With currently implemented policies, Switzerland is expected to reach an emissions level of 47.3 MtCO2e in 2020 (excluding LULUCF).
 This constitutes a decrease in domestic GHG emissions by only 10.5% below 1990 levels.
 As a result, additional emissions reductions are expected through the use of flexible mechanisms under the Kyoto Protocol (CERs and ERUs).

-The overall effect of policies and measures implemented since 1990 is estimated at around 5 MtCO2e by 2020, compared to a “without measures” scenario.
+The overall effect of policies and measures implemented since 1990 is estimated to reduce emissions by around 5 MtCO2e by 2020, compared to a “without measures” scenario.
 The largest reductions result from policies related to energy use and taxes.